calderete/the-cult-of-life/pages/text/the_warriors_way.md

-The _Xi'ro'gradexa_ serves the _Ogion_ guardianship by producing and fielding its warriors.
+The _Grid'os Uradda_ serves the _Ogion_ guardianship by producing and fielding its warriors.
 Individuals are recruited and transcripted from all _race-lines_ within the _Eternal Alliance_.